stepzhou/tm-simulator/README.md

 ----

 1. Make TMSimulator.run return a sane output rather than just printing
-2. Separate classes into separate files
+2. Separate classes into separate files for organization
 3. Let user set max step # to avoid infinite loop
 4. Gui for visualizing states and transitions
+5. Commenting for input files